Aditya-Jyoti/Aditya-Jyoti/README.md

 ## About Me

-Hey my name's Aditya.
+Hey my name's Aditya but I go by the alias of **Toady** on the internet.
 I started programming in March of 2020 with python and have since feel in love with it.
 My goal is to become a software engineer, in paticular in the backend web development industry or something to do with programming logic.
 I love building and breaking things and mechatronics is a hobby I have not yet invested in.